 It's been weeks now, Sherlock.
 When are you coming back?

-John pressed Send, and from the kitchen, he heard the electronic chirp of Sherlock's phone as the text arrived.
+John pressed Send, and from the kitchen, he heard the electronic chirp of Sherlock's phone as the message arrived.
 They'd given the phone to him at the hospital, afterward, in a red plastic bag along with everything else that had been in Sherlock's pockets.
 He'd brought it home and kept it charged, and every now and then he sent a message, as if Sherlock could still receive it, as if Sherlock hadn't died with his spine broken and his head smashed open.
 He could close his eyes now and see it all over again: Sherlock's face white and still, blood soaking his hair, blood spreading out in a dark puddle across the pavement.
 The image was like a bruise he kept prodding at, knowing it would hurt every time.

 “Stop it,” he ordered himself, in a voice rough with lack of use.
 “Stop it right now.”